akauppi/GroundLevel-firebase-es/README.md

 If you use Firebase hosting for deployments (default), this file only matters for the development work.

-Now we're finally ready to get started...!
+Now we're finally ready to get started...

-## Getting started
+## Getting started ⏱

 Fetch dependencies: